Table of Contents

 You can go for the substitution method while solving MCQs.
 Substitute different values in the algebraic expressions and see if you can eliminate any given option.
 This practice will help you solve questions quickly.
 So, try and solve algebraic expressions via substitution.

 For data analysis, you need to be thorough with concepts and strategies to apply to specific questions.
-Read the graph, pie chart, scatter plot, etc., before rushing to the questions.
-Jot down whatever information you get from the visual representation.
+Before rushing to the questions, read the graph, pie chart, scatter plot, etc. Jot down whatever information you get from the visual representation.
 Identify the pattern, if any, in the given data.

 Any test preparation is incomplete without the best resources.
 Refer to these guides as they answer all your queries about the GRE math syllabus, important questions, scaling up scores, etc.

 This guide is one of the best additions to your GRE preparation.
-You will get a detailed view of the exam pattern, sections, and all things important for the GRE.
+You will get a detailed view of the exam pattern, sections, and other important things for the GRE.

 You can also utilize the PowerPrep software created by ETS for your math prep.
 This software comprises all the topics from the GRE math syllabus.
 The questions are also similar to the actual GRE quantitative section.